ushareng/MultiModalEmotionDetection-TextToSpeech-Chatbot_GeminiFlash-Mesop/README.md

-# Mesop
-Mesop webapp: Emotion detection from text, images, audio and chatbot
+# Emotion detection from text, images, audio and chatbot using Gemini API and Mesop